Sales Training - 5 of The Stupidest Questions to Ask Retail Shoppers

 Why it’s wrong: This question supposes customers won’t spend more than they plan.
 It allows the salesperson to limit the customer’s choices and removes what probably would be the best solution.
 The best solutions cost more.
 You know this yourself...if you see something you like, you’ll move heaven and earth to get it and pay whatever it takes.

 What to say instead: We have various options and price points.
-To find your best solution, may I show you them all?
+To find your best solution, may I show you all of them?

 See also: Bad Customer Service Examples: 50 Things Retail Employees Shouldn't Do